+PSY 100 Cr.3

 Genes and Behavior

-This course provides an overview of how psychologists study genetic influences on human behavior and examines the roles that heredity and environment play in influencing individual differences in behavior.
-This course will critically evaluate behavioral genetics research on a variety of dimensions of human behavior, ranging from IQ and personality to clinical disorders, such as alcoholism, depression, and schizophrenia.
-Prerequisite: PSY 100; PSY 210 or PSY 212; PSY 321 or PSY 331 or BIO 312.
+An overview of the impact of genetics on individual differences in human behavior in relation to the environment.
+Topics include basic molecular genetics and neurobiology, quantitative genetics, and behavior genetic methodologies.
+We critically examine important findings from the field of behavior genetics on a variety of dimensions of human behavior, ranging from IQ to clinical disorders, such as bipolar disorder, depression, and schizophrenia.
+Prerequisite: PSY 100; PSY 212; PSY 321 or PSY 331 or BIO 312.
 Offered Occasionally.

 PSY 461 Cr.3